fResult/Just-Systems-Design/exercises/09_design-uber/README.md

 ```

 **Usage:**\
+*GetRide* is polled every 20-90 seconds throughout the trip to update the ride's estimated price, time to destination, whether it's been cancelled, etc.

+**Usage:**\
 *GetRide* is polled every 20-90 seconds throughout the trip to update the ride's estimated price, its time to destination, whether it's been canceled, etc..

 <h4 id="driver-api__edit-ride">EditRide</h4> <!-- markdownlint-disable-line MD033 -->